 Yet nearly nine months after the Rule’s comment period closed and 2600 comment letters later, there remain a number of significant questions still to be answered for the largest organizations.
 These institutions, at the center of the “too big to fail” debate, are seeing the bar continue to rise beyond the Rule, as Governor Dan Tarullo’s opening remarks at the July 2nd meeting highlighted additional capital regulations to come over the next six months.

-In this Financial Services Regulatory Brief, we highlight the significant changes to the Rule from its original proposal, and for the large banks, place the Rule into the wider context of capital regulation yet to come.
+In this Regulatory Brief, we highlight the significant changes to the Rule from its original proposal, and for the large banks, place the Rule into the wider context of capital regulation yet to come.